-Choose from half or full-day tour or spoil yourself and stay for a wonderful extended stay.
-Whichever tour you choose you can be sure of a wonderful day on beautiful Green Island.
+Choose from a half or full-day tour or spoil yourself and stay for a wonderful extended stay.
+Whichever tour you choose, you can be sure of a wonderful day on beautiful Green Island.

 Protected by Queensland lifesaving, Green Island provides a superb location to snorkel on the reef that surrounds the island.

 During the summer months, when there is a slight chance of marine stingers, you may also rent a lycra suit for added safety.
 The lycra suits provide cover with long sleeves, hood and mittens.

 Explore the coral reef around Green Island.
 See our snorkelling guide for the best tips.